ichard26/ichard26/README.md

 - **[mypyc]**: a Python-to-C transcompiler for typed code, built on top of mypy
 - **[black]**: your friendly code formatter for Python, known for its _uncomprising_ code style
 - **[bandersnatch]**: a simple mirror tool to generate a PEP 503 compliant index

-I also serve as a moderator of the [Python Discord][pydis] community.

 From time to time, I dabble in C and front-end web development.
 When I’m not doing development work, I like to take photographs, go for walks .. or both at the same time! 📷